Skip to content

 Overarching principles in the design of BIDS

-The folder structure must not only be machine-readable but also easy to interpret by humans.
-Readability is as important as the ability to programmatically traverse the folder structure.
+The directory structure must not only be machine-readable but also easy to interpret by humans.
+Readability is as important as the ability to programmatically traverse the directory structure.

-When it comes to file names within folders, redundancy trumps conciseness, so the files should be identifiable by their names even if removed from the folder structure.
+When it comes to file names within directories, redundancy trumps conciseness, so the files should be identifiable by their names even if removed from the directory structure.

 If something being added to BIDS is applicable to at least 80% of use cases that is a very good start and should be added to the specification by either opening a GitHub Issue here or by working on a BEP following the submission process.